 Product roadmaps are a crucial part of the product development journey for several reasons.

 First and foremost, product roadmaps are essential because it allows communication between internal and external stakeholders by communicating important product priorities so that everyone can understand.
 Basically, the roadmap is like a middleman serving both external and internal stakeholders.

-The product road map helps your team align on their goals because the road maps’ comprehensive structure clearly highlights how priorities link with the vision and strategy.
+The product roadmap helps your team align on their goals because the roadmaps’ comprehensive structure clearly highlights how priorities link with the vision and strategy.
 It also increases the various stakeholders’ efficiency by providing them insight into the product priorities and incentivizes them to contribute.

 Product roadmaps are also used to pinpoint the positioning of the product.
-Marketing and product teams, along with the management team, use product maps on their strategic analysis to discover hidden gems and opportunities.
-Product maps supported by the strategic frameworks such as SWOT analysis or Porter’s Five Forces can be an effective weapon for your team to determine which areas of your product you should focus on fighting competition.
+Marketing and product teams, along with the management team, use product maps in their strategic analysis to discover hidden gems and opportunities.
+Product maps supported by strategic frameworks such as SWOT analysis or Porter’s Five Forces can be an effective weapon for your team to determine which areas of your product you should focus on fighting competition.